mg126e/Project_Backend/design/functional_design.md

         - An issue to resolve with this would be perfecting the manner we will go about a full history reset, including with shared goals if the two users end their partnership and either does not want a saved history

+* RunningBuddies **

+**concept** RunBuddyFinder
+**purpose** find a running partner for a one-time run in the near or immediate future
+**principle** a user chooses a region and a specific meeting location in it;
+   the user creates a run invite, which becomes visible to all users whose region is set to the same;
+   other users may accept or decline the invite;
+   once a user accepts, a run is scheduled for the inviter and accepter.

+**state**
+	a set of Users with
+	   a Region
+	   a set of run Invites
+	   a set of scheduled Runs

+   a set of run Invites with
+	   a Sent flag

+   a start Time
+	   an Inviter user
+	   a running Distance
+	   a meeting Location
+	   an acceptance Status flag

+	a set of scheduled Runs with
+  a start Time
+  an Inviter user
+  an Accepter user
+  a Completed flag
+	  a meeting Location

+**actions**

+setRegion (user: User, region: Region)
+   **requires** user exists and Region is a valid region
+   **effects** sets the user’s region to the given Region

+createInvite (inviter: Inviter, region: Region, start: Time, distance: Number, location: Location): (invite: Invite)
+   **requires** inviter exists, location is in inviter’s Region, start is a future time, and distance is greater than zero
+   **effects** creates a new run Invite with given details and Sent flag set to false

+sendInvite (invite: Invite)
+   **requires** the invite exists and its Sent flag is set to False
+   **effects** sends Invite to all users in its associated region and sets Sent flag to True

+deleteInvite (user: Inviter, invite: Invite)
+   **requires** the invite exists and  the user is the Inviter for that invite
+   **effects** remove Invite from the Inviter’s set of invites and set its Sent flag to false if true

+acceptInvite (inviter: Inviter, invite: Invite, accepter: Accepter): (scheduledRun: Run)
+   **requires** the invite exists, its Sent flag is true, and its acceptance status is false
+   **effects** the acceptance Status of the invite is set to true and the Inviter is notified of the acceptance

+declineInvite (invite: Invite, decliner: User)
+   **requires** the invite exists, its Sent flag is true, and its acceptance Status is set to false

+**system** scheduleRun (inviter: Inviter, accepter: Accepter, invite: Invite): (run: Run)
+   **requires** the invite exists and its acceptance status is true
+   **effects** creates a run with the details in the invite such as time and location

+completeRun (inviter: Inviter, accepter: Accepter, run: Run)
+   **requires** the run exists for both users and has not already been marked Completed
+   **effects** sets the Completed flag of the run to true

+cancelRun (inviter: Inviter, accepter: Accepter, run: Run, time: Time)
+   **requires** the run exists for both users and is at a valid future time
+   **effects** deletes the run from both users’ set of runs

+* PartnerMatching **

+**concept** PartnerMatching
+**purpose** match users with a long-term running partner based on running preferences and experience levels
+**principle** a user creates a profile with their personal details and preferences;
+  they are then presented with other users whose profiles indicate that they may align with theirs;
+   a user can accept or decline a match and a match only turns active when both users accept the other;
+   users can have multiple long-term running partner matches at the same time

+**state**
+a set of Users with
+   a Profile
+   a set of active Matches
+   a set of match Suggestions

+a Profile with
+  a set of running Preferences

+a set of running Preferences with
+	   a Pace selection
+	   a distance Number
+	   an experience Level
+	   a preferred Time of day

+a set of match Suggestions with
+   a Recipient user
+   a Candidate user
+   an acceptance Status flag

+**actions**

+updatePreferences (user: User, preferenceSet: Preferences)
+   **requires** the user exists and has a profile
+   **effects** replaces the running preferences in the user’s profile with given ones

+**system** suggestMatch (recipient: Recipient, candidate: Candidate): (match: Suggestion)
+   **requires** the recipient and candidate exist and are distinct; both have profiles;
+	    there is no active match and no existing suggestions with any combination of  the users;
+	    at least three preferences must be the same for both users
+   **effects** creates and returns a new match Suggestion with the candidate to the recipient

+acceptSuggestion (match: Suggestion, recipient: Recipient, candidate: Candidate): (match: Suggestion)
+   **requires** a Suggestion exists with recipient user being Recipient and candidate user being Candidate
+   **effects** the Status flag of the Suggestion is set to true and returns Suggestion as a potential match

+declineSuggestion (match: Suggestion, recipient: Recipient, candidate: Candidate)
+   **requires** a Suggestion exists with recipient user being Recipient and candidate user being Candidate

+match (suggestionPair: Suggestions, user: UserA, user: UserB): (activeMatch: Match)
+   **requires** the Suggestion of UserA to UserB needs to be accepted by UserB and vice versa
+   **effects** creates and returns a new active Match between the two users

+unmatch (activeMatch: Match, user: UserA, user: UserB)
+   **requires** there exists an active Match between UserA and UserB
+   **effects** deletes the Match from UserA and UserB’s set of Matches

+**Notes:**

+- suggestMatch is a **system** action as users have no direct control or interaction with this, since matches are automatically generated based on preference settings
+- The recipient user is the one who receives the suggestion and the candidate user is the one who is being suggested.
+- Any notion of a createPreferences action is subsumed by the updatePreferences since technically, users can also have no preferences set (presumably when they first create their account).

+* Messaging  **\- Ananya**

+**concept** Messaging
+**purpose** one user can send a private message to another user to communicate about scheduled runs
+**principle** a user may send a private message to another user only if there is an active connection between them,
+   this could be either an active match with a long-term partner or an accepted one-time run invite;
+   messages are organised by the context of the connection (partner or one-time run);
+   users can view a history of messages for each connection;
+   each connection maintains its own separate conversation thread;
+   messages cannot be sent to users with whom there is no active connection

+**state**
+a set of Users with
+   a set of Chats

+a set of Chats with
+   a Recipient user
+   a set of Messages
+  a connection context Tag  \\\\ either a one-time or long-term running partner

+a set of Messages with
+   a Sender user
+   a Timestamp
+   a content String
+   a delivered or read Status

+**actions**

+startChat (userA: User, userB: User, context: Tag): (chatA: Chat, chatB: Chat)
+   **requires** userA and userB exist and are distinct; there is a valid context Tag connecting userA and userB;
+     there is no existing chat in this context between userA and userB
+   **effects** creates and returns a new Chat between userA and userB for each user, chatA and chatB

+deleteChat (initiator: User, userB: User, chat: Chat)
+   **requires** there is an existing chat between the initiator of the deletion and userB
+   **effects** deletes the chat between the initiator and userB only for the initiator

+**system** deleteChat (userA: User, userB: User, chat: Chat)
+   **requires** there is an existing chat between userA and userB
+   **effects** deletes the chat between userA and userB for both users

+createMessage (sender: User, recipient: User, chat: Chat, content: String): (message: Message)
+   **requires** the sender and recipient must have an existing chat; the content must not be empty
+   **effects** creates and returns a new message in the chat between the sender and recipient with the content

+sendMessage (message: Message, time: Timestamp, chat: Chat, sender: User, recipient: User)
+   **requires** there is an existing chat between the sender and recipient; the message must exist
+   **effects** sends the message from the recipient to the sender with a Timestamp, with Status set to delivered

+readMessage (message: Message, chat: Chat, sender: User, recipient: User, time: Timestamp)
+   **requires** recipient has an existing chat with sender; message exists and its Status is set to ‘delivered’
+   **effects** marks the Status of the message to ‘read’

+**Notes:**

+- There are two versions of the deleteChat action.
+One is an action available to a user as in any messaging platform where they can delete a chat they have with another user without affecting the other user’s access to it.
+The **system** action is so that we, as developers, can delete a chat for both parties in cases where they should not be able to contact each other after a certain point (e.g. one-time running partners shouldn’t be able to message each other after the run is marked as complete, to prevent avenues for harassment and unsolicited messaging).

 ## Syncs

 > sync emailVerificationOnRegister